stakefish/stakefish-ui-legacy/docs/getting-started.md

 If you find that is not the case, the library provides a `makeStyles` utility that can enhance the styles.
 You can use it, but you don't have to, since the library is also interoperable with all the other major styling solutions.

-> ⚠️ Use this with caution and only if absolutely necessary.

 ```js
 // Component.js
 // ...